frostime/sy-time-logger/README.md

 ![image](assets/image-20230908221241-4d01rmv.png)

+> **Important Announcement**
+>
+> This plugin will enter a transition period leading to the termination of its maintenance.
+The current update (v1.2.5) primarily focuses on the following aspects:
+> 1. **Critical Bug Fixes** - Resolving stability issues that affect core functionalities
+> 2. **Compatibility Maintenance** - Ensuring basic operational capabilities in the current environment
+>
+> **User Notice**:
+> - New users are advised not to install this plugin
+> - Existing users are recommended to start planning their migration strategy
+> - The plugin will be removed from the plugin marketplace at a future date

 ### Activity Recording

 * Activity Recording: When we click on an activity, a timer will appear to record the current ongoing activity.
 You can open multiple activities at once.